SUPPORT & RESOURCES · v2.37.7

 Your one-time license fee includes the complete MedRecords AI software, Standard Support (knowledge base, forum, FAQ, and email support from our team), and all features available at the time of purchase.
 There are no recurring charges for the software itself.

-Priority Support ($1,500/yr) includes a 24-hour email response SLA, phone support during business hours, a 4-hour critical issue response guarantee, all version upgrades, a dedicated onboarding call, and quarterly check-in calls.
+Priority Support ($2,000/yr) includes a 24-hour email response SLA, phone support during business hours, a 4-hour critical issue response guarantee, all version upgrades, a dedicated onboarding call, and quarterly check-in calls.
 It is especially valuable for firms where downtime directly impacts case deadlines.
-At just $125/month, it's like having an on-call IT team.
+At just $167/month, it's like having an on-call IT team.

-Yes.
-MedRecords AI is designed for HIPAA compliance through on-premise processing (data never leaves your machine), AES-256 encrypted storage, immutable audit logging (SQLite triggers prevent deletion or modification of access log entries), soft-delete data retention (6-year retention with automated purge), automated breach detection (alerts on bulk view/download/export patterns), PHI-sanitized error messages, and role-based access controls.
+MedRecords AI is designed to support a HIPAA program through on-premise application architecture with a customer-controlled AI inference path (Local-Only Ollama or BYO-AWS Bedrock under your firm's own AWS BAA), Fernet authenticated encryption (AES-128-CBC + HMAC-SHA256) for vault files, immutable audit logging (SQLite triggers prevent deletion or modification of access-log entries), soft-delete data retention (6-year retention with automated purge), automated breach detection (alerts on bulk view/download/export patterns), PHI-sanitized error messages, and role-based access controls.
 When using AWS Bedrock, a BAA acknowledgment step is built into the setup wizard.
-Because data stays on your infrastructure, many traditional HIPAA concerns around cloud vendors are eliminated entirely.
+Productivity AI does not operate a cloud AI endpoint that receives your PHI under either deployment, so the traditional cloud-vendor BAA chain is reduced to your direct BAA with AWS (or eliminated entirely in Local-Only mode).
+HIPAA compliance remains the licensee's responsibility; the Software is one component of your program.

 The installer automatically detects and installs Python if it's missing.
 If you still encounter issues, run the application from a command prompt to see error messages.
 Common issues include port 8801 already being in use by another application — check with netstat -aon | findstr :8801 and close any conflicting processes.
 MedRecords AI automatically kills zombie processes on startup, but you can also manually clear the port.
 If Python was just auto-installed, you may need to close and reopen the command window for PATH changes to take effect.